Biologics

 Chinese Hamster Ovary (CHO) cells

 The majority of biologics are made in Chinese hamster ovary (CHO) cells.
-Previously, it was believed that CHO cells lacked the machinery to synthesize alpha-gal, but more recent research shows that CHO cells can, at times, glycosylate with alpha-gal (cit#,57).
+Previously, it was believed that CHO cells lacked the machinery to synthesize alpha-gal, but Bosques et al showed that CHO cells can, at times, glycosylate with alpha-gal.18,150 More recent studies have shown that 95% of recombinant IgG molecules produced by Chinese hamster ovary cells contain galactose as the terminal sugar residue.
+149,153,154

-With the exception of abatacept (Orencia), there is a lack of evidence for glycosylation with alpha-gal or associated reactions in products made in a CHO cell line (6,57).
-However, experts recommend caution on first dose of any mAb produced in a mammalian cell line (57).
+With the exception of abatacept (Orencia), there is limited evidence for glycosylation with alpha-gal or associated reactions in products made in a CHO cell line.17,18 However, experts recommend caution on first dose of any mAb produced in a mammalian cell line.
+18

 NS0 and Sp2/0 cells

-Biologics made in NS0 and Sp2/0 cells are more likely to be glycosylated with alpha-gal than products made in CHO cells (cit#).
+Biologics made in NS0 and Sp2/0 cells are more likely to be glycosylated with alpha-gal than products made in CHO cells.
+155

 Cetuximab (Erbitux)

 Cetuximab is a cancer drug made in Sp2/0 cells.
-It played a role in the discovery of AGS (6,30,31,57).
-It is the single, riskiest known medical product for people with alpha-gal syndrome.
-Cetuximab can cause severe reactions and has been associated with more than ten fatal, alpha-gal-related reactions (86, cit#).
+It played a role in the discovery of AGS.17,18,53,56 It is the single, riskiest known medical product for people with alpha-gal syndrome.
+Cetuximab can cause severe reactions and has been associated with more than ten fatal, alpha-gal-related reactions.17,18,53,56,156,162-166

 There is a growing body of research on cetuximab and AGS, including a desensitization protocol (see below).